 6. Advertise the sale on Craigslist with a brief description each item for sale (model numbers are helpful), starting and closing times, location and a clearly defined cash and carry policy.
 High value tools can be advertised on eBay.
 Place posters announcing the sale in your neighborhood a few days before the sale.

 7. Decide in advance what your policy for bargaining will be.

 8. If possible, setup the location so that physical access is limited to a single entrance.

-9. Do not permit entry until the starting time and, if possible, keep the door closed until starting time.
+9. Do not permit entry before the starting time.
+If possible, keep the door closed until starting time.